svidela/extdirect.django/README.txt

 It's importat to note, that the signature that you pass to `@remoting` it's not relevant in the server-side.
 The functions that we expose to Ext.Direct should receive just the `request` instace like any other django view.
-When the function it's a form handler (form_handler=True), all the parameters will be present in `request.POST`.
-Otherwise, the parameters will be available in `request.extdirect_post_data`.
+The parameters for the exposed function, will be available in `request.extdirect_post_data` (when the function it's a form handler (form_handler=True), all the parameters will be also available in `request.POST`).

 Let's register a few more functions